 Ministers will provide an additional layer of scrutiny in more novel and contentious circumstances, with a view to assessing proportionality and cost effectiveness of spend.
 This will apply to:

-Any case with an atypical or disproportionate tariff, namely when:
+Any case with a typical or disproportionate tariff, namely when:

 An organisation is seeking to enhance the standard tariff, meaning the payment is in excess of the standard tariff under the scheme terms.